qq456cvb/qq456cvb.github.io/_projects/pace.md

         <h2 class="title is-3">Abstract</h2>
         <div class="content has-text-justified">
           <p>
-            Pose estimation is a crucial task in computer vision, enabling tracking and manipulating objects in images or videos.
-            While several datasets exist for pose estimation, there is a lack of large-scale datasets specifically focusing on cluttered scenes with occlusions.
-            This limitation is a bottleneck in the development and evaluation of pose estimation methods, particularly toward the goal of real-world application in environments where occlusions are common.
-            Addressing this, we introduce PACE (Pose Annotations in Cluttered Environments), a large-scale benchmark designed to advance the development and evaluation of pose estimation methods in cluttered scenarios.
-PACE encompasses 54,945 frames with 257,673 annotations across 300 videos, covering 576 objects from 44 categories and featuring a mix of rigid and articulated items in cluttered scenes.
-To annotate the real-world data efficiently, we developed an innovative annotation system utilizing a calibrated 3-camera setup.
-            We test state-of-the-art algorithms in PACE along two tracks: pose estimation, and object pose tracking, revealing the benchmark's challenges and research opportunities.
+            We introduce <b>PACE</b> (Pose Annotations in Cluttered Environments), a large-scale benchmark designed to advance the development and evaluation of pose estimation methods in cluttered scenarios.
+PACE provides a large-scale real-world benchmark for both instance-level and category-level settings.
+The benchmark consists of 55K frames with 258K annotations across 300 videos, covering 238 objects from 43 categories and featuring a mix of rigid and articulated items in cluttered scenes.
+To annotate the real-world data efficiently, we develop an innovative annotation system with a calibrated 3-camera setup.
+Additionally, we offer <b>PACESim</b>, which contains 100K photo-realistic simulated frames with 2.4M annotations across 931 objects.
+We test state-of-the-art algorithms in PACE along two tracks: pose estimation, and object pose tracking, revealing the benchmark’s challenges and research opportunities.
-            We plan to release PACE as a public evaluation benchmark, along the annotations tools we developed, to stimulate further advancements in the field.
           </p>
         </div>
       </div>